pablogonzales2009/cbmps-group-helper/README.md

-# teks-group-helper
+# cbmps-group-helper

-Scrapped cause i dont know how to work github on vs code
+Forked cause i dont use vscode and i directly copy and paste code to github.com

-Also project sucks
+Also tek can suck dick